 Clearly technologies for the management and dissemination of online resources will continue to change and evolve, as will the requirements of the University of Edinburgh’s Open.Ed portal.
 I aim to keep up to date with new technologies as they emerge by engaging with the global open education and learning technology communities in order to ensure that my understanding of these technologies continues to best meet the changing needs of the University and the sector more widely.

-- Barker, P. and Campbell, L.M.
+- See image above for a screen shot of the cover page of this report.
+Barker, P. and Campbell, L.M.
 (2015), Technology Approaches to OER Management, a Cetis technical briefing for the University of Edinburgh.
-See screen shot above of cover page and table of contents.

 - Email from Stuart Nicol, University of Edinburgh, acknowledging the role of my Cetis report in informing the development of the university’s OER Policy and service,

 Date: 30 May 2017 at 16:38:43 BST